Passing the AWS Security Specialist Cert Part 1: Identity and Access Management & Data Protection

 You can create custom policies as needed, selecting individual permissions to attach to the policy.
 You can also get even more fine-grained, selecting individual permissions on individual resources.
 For example, Bob the intern only needs read-only access on the buckets containing logs, so you would create a policy that does just that, without giving him any permissions to read any other buckets, like those containing customer data or payroll info.

 Policies are written as JSON and are tricky to write from scratch.
-Luckily the console has a nice GUI that lets you build a policy through a wizard that generates the JSON for you.
+Luckily, the console has a nice GUI that lets you build a policy through a wizard that generates the JSON for you.
 It’s helpful to go to any of the AWS-managed policies and read through the JSON, trying to follow the flow and how permissions are granted or denied to individual actions on services.

 KMS uses strong encryption keys to encrypt your data.
 For the services that use this encrypted data, the encryption and decryption functions are mostly transparent.
 If you are authenticated with a user that has access to the key that certain data is encrypted with, when you access that data KMS automatically works behind the scenes to decrypt it.

-For data at rest, a common example is for S3 buckets.
-There’s an option for every bucket called default encryption.
+For the second best practice, KMS encrypts data at rest.
+A common example is for S3 buckets.
+There’s an option for every bucket for default encryption.
 Once enabled, you choose either an AWS-managed key or your own KMS key, and any files created in that bucket are encrypted at rest in the bucket.
-When those files are requested, the appropriate decryption happens transparently (assuming you are allowed via the key policy).
+When those files are requested, the appropriate decryption happens transparently.
 The importance of encryption at rest is that, even if someone had root access on the server where your data is at AWS or got hold of the actual hard drive, your data is safe.

 delivered to your inbox.